What Is Community Solar?

 Renewable energy education is key to our mission.
 From elementary schoolchildren to graduate students, commercial building owners to policymakers, and returning citizens to housing managers, we support our communities by teaching about environmental issues, renewable...

-Substantial upfront costs and complicated financial, economic, and legal hurdles prohibit many underserved communities from adopting solar.
-By working with affordable housing owners and managers, lenders, investors, and government partners, we offer the benefits of...
+Substantial upfront costs and complicated financial, economic, and legal hurdles prohibit many communities from adopting solar.
+By working with affordable housing owners and managers, lenders, investors, and government partners, we offer the benefits of renewable...

 Creating New Real Estate for Solar